Trump vows tariff hike on Chinese goods, escalating tension in trade talks

 “I think Vice Premier Liu He will very unlikely go to the US this week.
 Let Trump raise tariffs.
 Let’s see when trade talks can resume,” Hu Xijin, editor-in-chief of the tabloid the Global Times, tweeted.

-The newspaper is published by the ruling Communist Party’s People’s Daily, but it not considered an official publication and does not speak for the government.
+The newspaper is published by the ruling Communist Party’s People’s Daily, but it is not considered an official publication and does not speak for the government.

 U.S. Treasury Secretary Steven Mnuchin had described last week’s negotiations in Beijing as “productive.”